 The Oxford American Dictionary defines a habit as a thing you do regularly and repeatedly.
-More than 40% of daily actions are not actual decisions, but habits.
+More than 40% of daily actions are not actual decisions; they are habits.
 Habits occur when you’re in a specific situation and you find yourself automatically doing an action that happens without a thought.

 When we think of habits, we tend to think of bad ones—eating junk food, drinking in excess, going to bed too late.
 Not all habits are bad, however.
 In fact, you can turn your bad habits into good ones by altering the routine.

 Habits occur because the brain is constantly looking for ways to save energy and become more efficient.
 Habit formation takes place in an area of the brain called the basal ganglia.
 The brain converts a series of actions into an automatic routine.
 The brain stops fully participating in order to conserve energy and focus on other tasks.